AdobeDocs/workfront.en/help/classic/administration-and-setup/customize-workfront/create-manage-custom-forms/add-a-section-break-to-a-custom-form.md

 1. While still creating or editing the custom form, on the **Add a field** tab, click **Section Break**.

    <!--
-   RESHOOT THIS WHEN THEY ADD IMAGE WIDGET TO LIST OF FIELDS -->
+   <p style="color: #ff1493;" data-mc-conditions="QuicksilverOrClassic.Draft mode">RESHOOT THIS WHEN THEY ADD IMAGE WIDGET TO LIST OF FIELDS</p>
+   -->

    ![](assets/click-section-break-350x237.jpg)

-1. On the `Field Settings` tab, configure the options that are available for the type of field you are adding:
+1. On the **Field Settings** tab, configure the options that are available for the type of field you are adding:

    <table cellspacing="0">
     <col>